-Firefox 85 introduces “client-side storage partitioning.”
+Firefox 85 introduces “Network Partitioning,” which is part of the “client-side storage partitioning.”
 Modern web browsers heavily rely on caching content to offer a fast browsing experience.
 However, shady websites can misuse caching mechanisms to identify and track users.

-In Firefox 84, you can already enable the “client-side storage partitioning.”
+In Firefox 84, you can already enable the “Network Partitioning.”
 Go to about:config, and set “privacy.partition.network_state” to True.
 While the isolation of these resources can improve your tracking resistance, it might negatively impact your web browser’s browsing performance.

 Firefox 85 partitions the following network resources:

 - Connection pooling

 - CORS-preflight cache

 - Favicon cache

 - Speculative connections